rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

 The default depends on queue type and rsyslog version, if you need a specific value, please specify it.
-Otherwise rsyslog selects what it consideres appropriate for the version in question.
+Otherwise rsyslog selects what it considers appropriate for the version in question.
 In rsyslog rsyslog 8.30.0, for example, ruleset queues have a default size of 50000 and action queues which are configured to be non-direct have a size of 1000.